bridge-ai-neuro/SORT/README.md

 # Sequence Order Recall Task (SORT) Evaluation Framework

-SORT is a first-of-a-kind benchmark to test the episodic-memory capabilities of models.
+SORT is a first-of-a-kind evaluation method to test episodic-memory capabilities of models.
-This goal is achieved by adapting recency judgments in cognitive psychology to evaluate episodic memory in humans and animals.
-In this task, a sequence is presented to a participant, and, after some delay, the participant is asked to judge the order in which two segments of the sequence appeared.
+This is achieved by adapting recency judgments used in cognitive psychology to evaluate episodic memory in humans and animals.
+In this task, a sequence is presented to a participant, and, after a delay, the participant is asked to judge the order in which two segments of the sequence appeared.
 If the delay is long, this task evaluates lasting long-term memory.
 In the case that the sequence is presented immediately before the ordering task, the task relies on short-term memory.
-To apply SORT to LLMs, we present a text excerpt, and then ask the models to recall the order of two segments.
-In the Short-Term Memory (STM) condition, the text excerpt is given in-context, whereas in the Long-Term Memory (LTM) condition it is given ahead of time, e.g., at training, at fine-tuning, or even an external database.

 ## Book-SORT dataset
-As part of this benchmark, we include the `Book-SORT` dataset.
-This dataset implements both STM and LTM conditions for a set of 9 public domain books.
+We create a first dataset with SORT, the `Book-SORT` dataset.
+This dataset comprises a set of 9 public domain books.
 The original book files can be found in `data/pg/full_text/`.
-The processed dataset should be downloaded to `data/booksort/`.
+The processed dataset can be found in `data/booksort/`.

 More information about this dataset can be found in the [`Book-SORT` dataset card](data/README.md).